0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 __After expand, startup folder view:__

 ![Startup](/assets/posts/2024-07-14-phishing-is-real/startup.png)
+_README.md.lnk:_

+"Send to OneNote" is __not__ default after expand.

+You should see two new files (a.rar and OneNote Shortcut).
+OneNote is the default, I know, I must force it.
+Yes, I know...
+Just focus on the technique.

 > expand.exe is built on Windows.
 I hope that you have seen NTFS data stream..
 {: .prompt-info }

-You can create cabinet file and data stream like below.
+## How to create cabinet file and NTFS data stream?

 ```console
 $@echo off